kerwin59/swiftly/swiftly.md

 # Swiftly
 *******

-Swiftly is a client tool that you can use to upload objects to and download objects from your Cloud Files account.
+<p>Swiftly is a client tool that you can use to upload objects to and download objects from your Cloud Files account.
 Swiftly manages the storage of large objects in Cloud Files.
-If you have a very large object (such as a virtual disk image file), Swiftly splits the file into smaller segments and then creates the large object manifest for you.
+If you have a very large object (such as a virtual disk image file), Swiftly splits the file into smaller segments and then creates the large object manifest for you.</p>
 ************************************************************************
-For more information about Swiftly, see the following sites:
+For more information about Swiftly, see the following sites:<br>

 The Python package index page: https://pypi.python.org/pypi/swiftly/2.02<br>
 Swiftly documentation: http://gholt.github.io/swiftly/<br>